 Jo’s commitment to facilitating the healing and flourishing of her communities extends through both her writing and consulting backgrounds.
 She was an editor of the health and spirituality section of a magazine for women of color in the Bay Area and also served as a co-owner for a collective community health center in Brooklyn, Third Root, led by multiracial, multinational, intergenerational, dis/abled, fat, immigrant, working class, LGBT/gender non-conforming healers.
 Third Root offers accessible healing through yoga, meditation, acupuncture, massage, and herbs.

-Although asana is by no means the most important or defining aspect of a Yoga practice, most students seek an experience with some focus on physiological means toward Yoga’s many benefits.
+Although asana is by no means the most important or defining aspect of a Yoga practice, many students seek an experience with some focus on physiological means toward Yoga’s many benefits.
 In answer to requests, asana photos are included in the album of photos to the left, many from Jo’s Around the World in 30 Asanas project, a series documented in The Elephant Journal online.

 To read a few testimonials from former students, please visit the testimonial page.